yizhiwang96/TextLogoLayout/readme.md

 The English dataset we used is from TextSeg (Rethinking Text Segmentation: A Novel Dataset and A Text-Specific Refinement Approach, CVPR 2021).
 Please follow the instructions in its [homepage](https://github.com/SHI-Labs/Rethinking-Text-Segmentation) to request the dataset.

+We will update the preprocessing script for English Dataset soon, some details about the implementation:
+(1) In the English dataset, we view a word as an element, which is resized into 64*128 (height*width).
+(2) We utilize the word embeddings from [GloVe](https://github.com/stanfordnlp/GloVe).
+(3) The hyper-parameter `loss_ol_w` in `options.py` is set according to the experimental results.
+Some results demonstrated in our paper are from the setting of `loss_ol_w` = `5`.

 ## Installation

 ### Requirement